SyedaNadia/gold-price-chart-widget/readme.txt

 = What are the recommended settings =

-Recommended settings are 100% width & 320px height.
+For the charts widgets recommended settings are 100% width & 320px height.
 Height and Width can't be empty.

 == Screenshots ==

 1. An example of the live gold price chart widget.
 2. The settings screen in wp-admin/widgets.php.
+3. The gold price widget
+4. The silver price widget

 == Changelog ==

+= 1.5 =

+- added new silver price widget
+- add new gold price widget

 = 1.3 =